Nitrous oxide: Safety

 Nitrous oxide is a significant occupational hazard for surgeons, dentists and nurses.
 Because the gas is minimally metabolised in humans (with a rate of 0.004%), it retains its potency when exhaled into the room by the patient, and can intoxicate the clinic staff if the room is poorly ventilated, with potential chronic exposure.
-A continuous-flow fresh-air ventilation system or N_{2}O scavenger system may be needed to prevent waste-gas buildup.
+A continuous-flow fresh-air ventilation system or N2O scavenger system may be needed to prevent waste-gas buildup.
 The National Institute for Occupational Safety and Health recommends that workers' exposure to nitrous oxide should be controlled during the administration of anaesthetic gas in medical, dental and veterinary operators.
 It set a recommended exposure limit (REL) of 25 ppm (46 mg/m^{3}) to escaped anaesthetic.

 Exposure to nitrous oxide causes short-term impairment of cognition, audiovisual acuity, and manual dexterity, as well as spatial and temporal disorientation, putting the user at risk of accidental injury.

 Nitrous oxide is neurotoxic, and medium or long-term habitual consumption of significant quantities can cause neurological harm with the potential for permanent damage if left untreated.
-It is believed that, like other NMDA receptor antagonists, N_{2}O produces Olney's lesions in rodents upon prolonged (several hour) exposure.
+It is believed that, like other NMDA receptor antagonists, N2O produces Olney's lesions in rodents upon prolonged (several hour) exposure.

 However, because it is normally expelled from the body rapidly, it is less likely to be neurotoxic than other NMDAR antagonists.
 In rodents, short-term exposure results in only mild injury that is rapidly reversible, and neuronal death occurs only after constant and sustained exposure.
 Nitrous oxide may also cause neurotoxicity after extended exposure because of hypoxia.
 This is especially true of non-medical formulations such as whipped-cream chargers ("whippits" or "nangs"), which contain no oxygen gas.

 In reports to poison control centers, heavy users (≥400 g or ≥200 L of gas in one session) or frequent users (regular, i.e., daily or weekly) have developed signs of peripheral neuropathy: ataxia (gait abnormalities) or paresthesia (perception of sensations such as tingling, numbness, or prickling, mostly in the extremities).
 Such early signs of neurological damage indicate chronic toxicity.

 Nitrous oxide might have therapeutic use in treating stroke.
 In a rodent model, nitrous oxide at 75% by volume reduced ischemia-induced neuronal death induced by occlusion of the middle cerebral artery, and decreased NMDA-induced Ca^{2+} influx in neuronal cell cultures, a cause of excitotoxicity.